s3717566/Project-Isekai/README.md

 # Project-Isekai
-A dumb project by a dumb man working at dumb hours
+A dumb project by a dumb man working at dumb hours.